-Once Complete, download your completion report and bring it to the secretary in PE 214 in order for the department to record your completion record.
+Once complete, download your completion report and email it to the Department Secretary and the Graduate Coordinator in order for the department to record your completion record.
 Please keep a copy of your completion report.

 Appendix B: Graduate College Forms